Skip to main content

 The information is based on Department for Education pupil level absence data collected via the school census.

 Comparison data is only shown when the local authority is in the highest or lowest 20%.
+Special schools are compared with the national value for secondary schools.

 The information is based on pupil level daily attendance data submitted by schools to the Department for Education.